code-review-checklists/java-concurrency/README.md

 <a name="unneeded-thread-safety"></a>
-[#](#unneeded-thread-safety) ETS.3. **Does a class (method) need to be thread-safe?** May a class be accessed (method called) concurrently from multiple threads (without *happens-before* relationships between the accesses or calls) Can a class (method) be simplified by making it non-thread-safe?
+[#](#unneeded-thread-safety) ETS.3. **Does a class (method) need to be thread-safe?** May a class be accessed (method called) concurrently from multiple threads (without *happens-before* relationships between the accesses or calls)?
+Can a class (method) be simplified by making it non-thread-safe?

 See also [Dc.9](#justify-volatile) about potentially unneeded `volatile` modifiers.